 As you can see in the report, there is a slight decrease in every step/delay.
 However, don’t use my example blindly.
 If your website is super heavy and Window Loaded fires after only 15 seconds (or even more), your drop-off might be much more significant.

 You should definitely not overlook this trigger.
 If you are aware of how various scripts affect the page loading speed, you should definitely delay some of your tags at least to Window Loaded.

 Also, if you plan to track certain website elements that are loaded with a certain delay, Window Loaded trigger might be a solution for that too.
-If you have a certain listener (implemented via Custom HTML tag), firing it on Window Loaded will greatly increase chances of having more accurate tracking data.
+If you have a certain listener (implemented via Custom HTML tag), firing it on Window Loaded will greatly increase the chances of having more accurate tracking data.